joao-mbn/holydays/README.md

 - **Locally with Docker**: Use Docker Compose to run the application with `docker compose up`.
 - **Locally without Docker**: Install the necessary dependencies specified in the `package.json`.
 Ensure compatibility with the Node.js version specified in the package.json engines.

+### Testing the Project

+#### Unit Tests

+This project uses Vitest for unit testing.
+You can run the test suites of the project by running `npm run test` on the command line.
+For informations on topics such as debugging and IDE integrations you can use the official [Vitest Guide](https://vitest.dev/guide/).

 ## Feedback and Support

 For feedback, issues, or assistance, please create an issue or reach out via [email](mailto:joaombn97@gmail.com).